egumasa/engagement-annotation-project/documentation/annotation scheme of engagement.md

 - Evidence **showed** that . . . there was “a large number of small competitors, the absence of significant price wars, . . .”
 - **As we can see**, the popularity of Woodlands new town between residents and non-residents is directly opposite to each other.
 - An interview by the Institute of Policy Studies (IPS) concerning national identity **revealed** that 50% of those interviewed feel that they think of themselves more as citizens of the world than any particular country, up from 45% in 1993.
+- **As discussants correctly pointed out**, Bernardino of Siena, Martin Le Franc, and the anonymous author of the Errores Gazariorum all have an even more aggressive campaign against witches than did the authors of our previous readings.

 ### Entertain
 >An utterance which opens the dialogic space by acknowledging a proposition as one possibility amongst others.